myles-rockland/comp3015-coursework-2/README.md

 - Toggle Bloom - 3

 ## Feature 1 - PBR
-All objects in the scene are rendered in pass 1 with PBR textures (albedo, normal, roughness, metallic, AO maps).
-Mainly implemented in [pbr.frag](./shader/pbr.frag), and adapted for a flashlight.
+All objects in the scene are rendered in `SceneBasic_Uniform::pass1()` with PBR textures (albedo, normal, roughness, metallic, AO maps).
+The main PBR implementation lies in [pbr.frag](./shader/pbr.frag), adapted for a flashlight which is a spotlight that follows the camera's movements.
+This uses the microfacet model to calculate surface reflectivity with Lambertian diffuse, Cook-Torrance BRDF, and an added ambient factor based on the sampled albedo and ambient occlusion maps.
+The Cook-Torrance BRDF is composed of the following implementations:
+- Normal Distribution Function - GGX/Trowbridge-Reitz Implementation
+- Geometry Function - Schlick-GGX Implementation
+- Fresnel Function - Fresnel-Schlick Implementation
+See the following code snippet of [pbr.frag](./shader/pbr.frag) showing some of the implementation:
 ```glsl
 ...
 // Pass 1 applies normal mapping, PBR for a flashlight, and fog colouring